-5.1.1 Staff
+5.1.1 Recruitment staff

-Staff should run and manage the selection and appointment process.
+Recruitment staff should run and manage the selection and appointment process.
 The staff who are usually involved include regulatory managers, DLC advisors and hearings advisors.
 Inspectors should not be involved.
-Staff should advise elected members on the selection and appointment process, run the selection process, and provide recommendations on appointments to council.
+Recruitment staff should advise elected members on the selection and appointment process, run the selection process, and provide recommendations on appointments to council.